View Document Text

 Formal Education and Business Background

-KG&L currently has three management persons/executive officers; Andrew A. Grezaffi
+KG currently has two management persons/executive officers; Andrew A. Grezaffi III and

 B. Other Businesses in Which This Advisory Firm or its Personnel